AGProjects/sylkrtc.js/API.md

     * timestamp: message timestamp

 Events emitted for message synchronisation between devices with the same account:
-* **addMessage**: emitted when a different device sends a message to a contact.
+* **outgoingMessage**: emitted when a different device sends a message to a contact.
 The argument will be a `message` object.
   Please note that a `sendingMessage` event is also emitted.
 * **removeMessage**: emitted when a different device removes a message.
 The argument will be a `message` object.
 * **removeConversation**: emitted when a different device removes a conversation.